Home

 • It can be very painful if you are buying a farewell gift, and getting out of pocket, that the whole workplace takes the credit for.

-List contributors in the goodbye gift card.
+List yourself and any other contributors in the goodbye gift card.

 • If the workplace is very transient, with a farewell every six months for people who don't stay long enough, think about whether it is worth going to the effort of the farewell gift.
 Maybe a card would suffice, if at all.